 Raised in Israel during a period of mass immigration, he interacted with many diverse cultures.
 This unique background gives him a cross-culture perspective that suffuses his work.
 He graduated from the Fashion Institute of Technology, as well as Pratt Institute, both in New York City.
 His photographs have appeared in The New York Times, Newsweek, The Jerusalem Report, Moment, the Middle East Insight, The Economist, and many other publications.

-His work has been exhibited in the Israel Museum in Jerusalem, Beit Hatfutsot Museum in Tel Aviv, The Spertus museum in Chicago, The museum of Jewish Heritage in New York, Centro Cultural Recoleta in Buenos Aires, the 92nd Street Y in New York, the Skriball Museum in Los Angeles and many other museums & galleries.
+His work has been exhibited in the Israel Museum in Jerusalem, ANU, the Museum of the Jewish People in Tel Aviv, The Spertus Museum in Chicago, The Museum of Jewish Heritage in New York, Centro Cultural Recoleta in Buenos Aires, the 92nd Street Y in New York, the Skriball Museum in Los Angeles, The Jewish Museum and many other museums & galleries.